-Outlines the process to identify, analyze and plan to treat information risks, and clarify the objectives of information security.
+Outlines the process of identifying, analyzing, and planning to treat information risks and clarify information security objectives.

-Adequate, Competent resources must be assigned, awareness raised, documentation prepared and controlled.
+Adequate, Competent resources must be assigned, awareness raised, and documentation prepared and controlled.

-Additional detail about assessing and treating information risks, managing changes, and documenting things (party so that they can be audited by the certification auditors).
+Additional detail about assessing and treating information risks, managing changes, and documenting things (party so that the certification auditors can audit them).

 6. Performance Evaluation

-Monitor, Measure, Analyze, and evaluate/audit/review the information security controls, processes, and management system, systematically improving things were necessary.
+Monitor, Measure, Analyze, and evaluate/audit/review the information security controls, processes, and management system, systematically improving necessary things.

-Address the findings of audits and reviews (e.g. nonconformities and corrective actions), make continual refinements to the ISMS.
+Address the findings of audits and reviews (e.g., nonconformities and corrective actions), and make continual refinements to the ISMS.

 What are the Benefits of ISO 27001 to My Business?

 Implementing this certification in the system will give the following benefits to your organization: